Tinram/Go-Notes/README.md

 c := make(chan string, 2)    // 2 messages
 c <- "x"
 c <- "y"
-close(c)
-receiver(c)                  // blocking action until complete
+close(c)                     // no more values to be sent receiver(c)                  // blocking action until complete
 ```

-+ can receive up to *n* items after which send operations will block until channel is drained by at least *n - 1* item
++ can receive up to *n* items after which send operations will block until channel is drained by at least *n - 1* items
 + if channel is full, goroutine blocked until space available; sync operations decoupled
 + when `main()` executes, `<–c`, waits for value to be sent
 + when goroutine function executes `c <– value`, waits for receiver